pkamb/PowerKey/README.md

 https://gumroad.com/l/powerkey

-The release version of PowerKey is signed with our DeveloperID, making it easier to run by default on Mac OS X.
+The release version of PowerKey is signed with our DeveloperID, making it easier to run by default on Mac OS X. Purchasing the code-signed release version of PowerKey will allow you to run the app without modifying your Mac's Gatekeeper security settings.

+Purchasing PowerKey also supports continued development of the app!

 PowerKey can also be installed by cloning this repo and building the app via Xcode.